donacarr/app-autoscaler/README.md

 ## Use Auto-Scaler service

-Refer to [user guide][u] for the details of how to use the Auto-Scaler service, including policy definition, supported metrics, public API specification and command line tool.
+Refer to [user guide][u] for the details of how to use the Auto-Scaler service, including policy definition, supported metrics, public API specification and commond line tool.

 ## License